william-pfalzgraff/kac-zwanzig/README.md

   standard errors and a bootstrap,
 - a bundle of `C`, `dC/dt` and the exact kernel to feed to any kernel-extraction method.

-It depends only on numpy and contains no solver; it produces the problems, you bring the method.
+It depends only on numpy and contains no solver.

 ## The model in equations